Electronic Monitoring on Bail (EM bail)

-In all cirumstances bailees must contact the EM Bail Team at Corrections if they want to plan some time away from their approved address.
-The EM Bail Team will tell them what you need to do and what happens next.
+In all cirumstances the defendant must contact the EM Bail Team at Corrections if they want to plan some time away from their approved address.
+The EM Bail Team will tell them what to do and what happens next.

-EM bail does not stop a person leaving an agreed zone, but if an EM bailee doesn’t follow the rules we call this non-compliance and treat it very seriously.
+EM bail does not stop a person leaving an agreed zone, but if a defendant doesn’t follow the rules we call this non-compliance and treat it very seriously.

-If a bailee breaks a rule, an alarm is raised and police respond.
-The bailee may be arrested and have to appear before the Court who will decide whether EM bail should continue.
+If a defendant breaks a rule, an alarm is raised and police respond.
+The defendant may be arrested and have to appear before the Court who will decide whether EM bail should continue.

 Benefits of EM bail

-- Sometimes a bailee can continue working and contribute positively to their family.
+- Sometimes a defendant can continue working and contribute positively to their family.

 - For a young person it can mean they can continue with their education, attend training and stay connected to their family/whānau.